Pollutants in glaucous gulls (Larus hyperboreus)

-The levels of organic spray chemicals like HCB and chlordane (oxychlordane) have dropped during the 18 years the glaucous gulls have been monitored.
-However, there are substantial variations from year to year.
-These variations mean that it is too early to draw ultimate conclusions regarding the trends, but since the trends coincide with the ban on the use and discharge of the pollutants, it is most likely that the average reduction is real.
-The concentration of the insecticide DDT also varies considerably from year to year.
-It is not possible to say whether the DDT levels in glaucous gulls are rising or falling.
+The concentration of DDE, the breakdown product of the insecticide DDT, also varies considerably from year to year.
+It is not possible to say whether the DDE levels in glaucous gulls are rising or falling.
 This is actually surprising because the use of DDT was banned in most western countries already in the 1970s.
-However, some DDT is being used to combat the malaria mosquito in southern parts of Africa following a recommendation from the World Health Organisation (WHO), but it is uncertain whether any of this can be found in the Arctic.
+However, some DDT is still being used to combat the malaria mosquito in southern parts of Africa following a recommendation from the World Health Organisation (WHO), but it is uncertain whether any of this can be found in the Arctic.
 Another possible reason may be that the levels had already declined before the measurements began and the speed of the reduction has flattened out.
-The proportion of DDT is still high compared with the other pollutants known to be present in glaucous gulls.
+The proportion of DDE is still high compared with the other pollutants known to be present in glaucous gulls.

-There was some variation in the concentration of PCB during 1997–2009, but on the whole the levels halved during this period due to the regulations that were introduced.
-New uses for PCB were banned in most western countries in the early-1980s.
-Many countries also put emphasis on dealing with PCB in rubbish during the phasing-out period, which was probably important since very large quantities of PCB were used in many products.
+There was some variation in the concentration of PCB-153 during 1997–2009, but on the whole the levels halved during this period due to the regulations that were introduced.
+New uses for PCB were banned in most western countries in the early 1980s.
+Many countries also put an emphasis on proper waste handling and disposal when dealing with PCB in rubbish during the phasing-out period, which was probably important since very large quantities of PCB were used in many products.

 - The glaucous gull is at the top of the food chain.
 These pollutants are stable and are slowly broken down in nature.
 The pollutants entering the food chain therefore become more concentrated as the animals eat (bioaccumulation).
 When these animals are eaten by the next ones in the food chain, further accumulation takes place.
 Hence, the levels of stable pollutants increase up the food chain.
 The difference in the concentration at each level in the chain varies considerably from one pollutant to another, and in the food chain in the Barents Sea it is from around one to more than 2000.
 This is due to the physico-chemical properties of the compounds.

 Effects have been found on the enzyme, immune and hormone systems, reproduction and survival.
 The significance of these effects is, nevertheless, still uncertain, but as so many negative effects have been found in the same population there is little reason to assume that this does not have a negative impact on the health of the glaucous gulls.
 Modelling has also shown that pollutants probably have negative effects on the glaucous gull population on Bjørnøya.

 There are probably several natural causes for the death of glaucous gulls at their breeding sites, including old age.
-However, studies show that the ability to find food may be reduced with rising pollutant levels.
+However, studies show that the ability to find food may be reduced with increasing concentrations of pollutants.
 This means that individuals with a high level of pollutants may starve and thus decline in weight.
 A drop in weight means that fat is consumed which, in turn, raises the concentration of pollutants since they are in the fat.
-Consequently, pollutants may contribute to a negative "spiral effect", whereby poor availability of food gives raised pollutant concentrations which, in turn, make the individual less able to find food, ultimately resulting in it dying due to shortage of food and poisoning.
+Consequently, pollutants may contribute to a negative "spiral effect", whereby poor availability of food gives increased pollutant concentrations which, in turn, make the individual less able to find food, ultimately resulting in it dying due to shortage of food and poisoning.

 As the glaucous gull is a top predator in the arctic system and is exposed to high levels of pollutants, it is important to follow the trend in pollutant concentrations over time to assess the health of the glaucous gulls and verify that the international regulations concerning pollutants are working.

 About the monitoring

 The glaucous gull is the most important, large gull in the Arctic.
-It has a circumpolar distribution, which means that it lives in Arctic areas in Russia, Alaska, Canada, Greenland and Svalbard.
+It has a circumpolar distribution, which means that it lives in arctic areas in Russia, Alaska, Canada, Greenland and Svalbard.
 The glaucous gull migrates southwards in winter, but not out of the Arctic.
 The majority of glaucous gulls from Svalbard migrate to the waters off Iceland and the southern tip of Greenland in winter.
-In summer, glaucous gulls are found in the northern part of the Barents Sea, from Bjørnøya (Bear Island) in the south to Franz Josef land in the northeast.
+In summer, glaucous gulls are found in the northern part of the Barents Sea, from Bjørnøya in the south to Franz Josef land in the northeast.

 Knowledge about pollutant levels in glaucous gulls provides knowledge about how pollutants become increasingly concentrated up the food chain and on possible effects in the top predators.
 The substances included in the monitoring are organic pollutants that are found everywhere in the environment even though many are no longer in use.

 Research on glaucous gulls has uncovered effects of pollutants on the behaviour and the immune, enzyme, hormone and vitamin systems of the gulls.
 Individuals with the highest levels of pollutants have impaired reproductive ability and the survival of adults is lower.
 A general decline in the levels of phased-out pollutants is therefore positive for the glaucous gulls and the environment.
-Research to reveal whether known effects disappear with the decline in the "old" pollutants remains to be performed.
+Research to reveal whether known effects disappear with the decline of the "old" pollutants remains to be performed.